 This wound expresses itself as constant self-criticism, a feeling of unworthiness, and difficulty in showing oneself to the world.

-Here, let's look at this shame with respect and courage and make space for your authenticity to flourish.
+Here, we'll have a look at this shame with respect and courage and make space for your authenticity to flourish.

 Fear